 A Registration Authority (RA) is an entity authorized by the CA to collect, verify, and submit information provided by potential Subscribers for the purpose of issuing public key certificates.
 The term RA refers to hardware, software, and individuals that may collectively perform this function.
-Individuals fulfilling the RA function are acting in a Trusted Role.
+Individuals fulfilling the RA function are acting in a Trusted Role, and are considered Officers as defined in Section 5.2.1.
 The RA is responsible for: